yarisvt/tyk-docs/tyk-docs/content/shared/gateway-config.md

 EV: **TYK_GW_IGNORECANONICALMIMEHEADERKEY**<br />
 Type: `bool`<br />

+When enabled Tyk ignores the canonical format of the MIME header keys.

+For example when a request header with a “my-header” key is injected using “global_headers”, the upstream would typically get it as “My-Header”.
+When this flag is enabled it will be sent as “my-header” instead.

 Current support is limited to JavaScript plugins, global header injection, virtual endpoint and JQ transform header rewrites.
 This functionality doesn’t affect headers that are sent by the HTTP client and the default formatting will apply in this case.